Adriano Barra

 Adriano Barra, Ross Rinaldi, Elena Agliari (staff members)

-Alberto Fachechi, Francesco Alemanno (post-docs)
+Alberto Fachechi, Francesco Alemanno (researchers)

 **the group is spread among the Salento Unit and the Rome Unit: for more info see our ResearchGate webapage